Community Grants

 Funding period January 1 - December 31 of the following year

-To be eligible for Community Grant funding organizations must:
+To be eligible for Community Grant funding, organizations must:

 How to apply

-1. Review the Community Grant Guide
+Community Grant Guide

 Frequently asked questions (FAQ)

-The Community Grant is one of two streams in the Civic Grant Program (the other being Microgrants) that provides funding to local organizations that deliver projects, events, or services that enhance the quality of life for residents and contribute to the overall well-being of Spruce Grove.
-Community Grants provide financial support to eligible organizations that deliver programming or services in at least one of six key areas:
+Community Grants provide funding to local organizations that deliver projects, events, or services that enhance residents’ quality of life and contribute to the overall well‑being of Spruce Grove.

 • Social